deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “Yup.
 Angharad.
 Four years old,” Rees smiled fondly.
 “Shame her mum’s a cunt, but I get to see her whenever I go on leave.”

 “Her mother is a what?”
-Took tilted his head.
+Tooko tilted his head.
 “I don’t know that one.”

 “Humans are weird,” Wilde explained.
 He didn’t get a chance to elaborate, however: There was a ping from his tablet, which was… unexpected, to say the least.